-These super easy grilled pork tenderloin medallions will become a summer favorite.
-A healthy grilled dinner recipe the whole family will love that only takes 10 minutes on the grill with one flip.
+These super-easy pork medallions from tenderloin will become a summer favorite.
+A healthy grilled dinner recipe the whole family will love that only takes 10 minutes on the grill.
 How simple can it get?

 Trim the pork tenderloin of any trim-able fat and silver-skin.
 Cut the "tail end" off at 3 inches and cut the remainder into 1 1/2 inch slices.
 At the halfway mark of the 3-inch "tail" cut through 3/4 of the way and bend over on itself.

-Compress all pieces to about one inch thick.
-Season to taste.
+Compress all pieces to about one inch thick — season to taste.
 I used one teaspoon seasoning salt with 1/2 teaspoon garlic powder.
 But choose the seasoning of your choice.
 The optional Mexican seasoning is great.

 Allow to rest for 5 minutes before serving.